espocrm/documentation/docs/administration/users-management.md

 ### Portal

 Portal users can access only the [portal](portal.md) (or multiple portals).
 A portal user usually is linked with a specific Contact and Account.
-Access perimissions are defined by Portal Roles.
+Access permissions are defined by Portal Roles.

 Portal users can by managed at Administration > Portal Users.

 ### API

 API users serve for accessing the system via [API](../development/api.md).
-Access perimissions are defined by [Roles](roles-management.md).
+Access permissions are defined by [Roles](roles-management.md).

 API users can by managed at Administration > API Users.